hoganphysics/SLMTools/README.md

 # Use optimal transport to find an SLM phase to make an approximate output beam.
 phiOT = otPhase(inputBeam,targetBeam,0.001)

 # Alternative optimal transport function.
-This function is much faster, but somewhat
+This function is faster and works on larger
-# less stable than otPhase.
-Consequently we use a slightly higher regularization parameter.
+# arrays, but is currently only implemented in 2 dimensions.
-phiOT2 = otQuickPhase(inputBeam,targetBeam,0.005,100)
+phiOT2 = otPhase2(inputBeam,targetBeam,0.0002,200)

 # Refine the OT generated phase using the Gerchberg-Saxton algorithm.
 phiGS = gs(inputBeam,targetBeam,100,phiOT)

 # View the resulting output beams
 outputOT = square(sft(sqrt(inputBeam) * phiOT))
+outputOT2 = square(sft(sqrt(inputBeam) * phiOT2))
 outputGS = square(sft(sqrt(inputBeam) * phiGS))
-look(targetBeam,outputOT,outputGS)
+look(targetBeam,outputOT,outputOT2,outputGS)
 ```

 ## Installation